Trying to choose the best color combinations for your online banners can be a daunting task, given the crowded display advertising market.

 Further, they used white and black to balance this sweet indulgence and twist the ad a bit into a more serious atmosphere.
 White balances the feast while black introduces an element of premium treats.

-4. Grey and Green – The technology of health
+4. Grey & Green – The technology of health

-Green has always been associated with nature.
-It is the color of grass, trees, and forests, of spring and crops.
+Though we tend to associate green with nature, this is an urban color scheme, due to the surprising combination with city grey.
+Green is the color of grass, trees, and forests, of spring and crops.
 In our recent culture (20th & 21st centuries) green has been used to symbolize well-being, healthy or organic.

 On the other hand, grey is the color of steel (and of metals in general) industrial and technological revolution and of the urban landscape.